 ISA 265.9 requires you to communicate significant deficiencies in internal control in writing to those charged with governance on a timely basis.
 That’s the floor.
 ISA 265.10 adds that you must also communicate to management deficiencies that are “of sufficient importance to merit management’s attention.”
 The distinction between these two audiences (governance versus management) shapes the entire report structure.
 A finding addressed only to management doesn’t need the strategic framing that a governance-directed finding requires.

 The standard itself doesn’t prescribe a template.
-ISA 265.A14 lists possible content elements (description of the deficiency, explanation of potential effects, sufficient information for governance to understand the context) but stops short of mandating a format.
+ISA 265 .A14 lists possible content elements, including a description of the deficiency and an explanation of potential effects, but stops short of mandating a format.
 Most teams get stuck at exactly this point.
 Without a mandated format, they default to whatever the prior year file used, which often means a mishmash of paragraphs with no consistent internal structure.

 What ISA 265 does mandate is the judgment call.
 ISA 265.8 requires you to determine whether identified deficiencies, “individually or in combination,” constitute significant deficiencies.
 That judgment needs to be documented.
 A reviewer who opens your findings report and can’t trace the significant-versus-other classification to a documented rationale will send it back.
 The AFM’s thematic reviews have flagged this repeatedly: the deficiency was identified, the communication was issued, but the file contained no evidence of the significance assessment.